J-Bockhofer/csvenum/README.md

 4. Option on data with missing values.

 5. Static [HashMaps](https://docs.rs/phf/latest/phf/) for larger datasets.

-### Why not as a macro?

-Simple: I dont know macros well enough to pull this off, before this project I didn't even know what an AST was.

-But:

-Macros generate unnecessary overhead on every compilation in cases, where the data-layout can be determined early on.

-Having your enum transpiled from a .csv further lends itself to the vast tooling around csv's for data manipulation.

-On a personal note, I find it easier having to check just a single location for data validity, rather than scattered across multiple declarations.

-Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it, so one less dependancy.

-It also allows for you to easily take parts out that you don't need anymore, or add/modify specific implementations for your needs.

 `Please report any issue you find or suggestion you have to further improve this tool!`